inoio/simplez/README.md

 On the first compile, you'll need to compile using command line, 'sbt compile' instead of the usual Build->Make Project.
 Once compilation is done, in the IntelliJ project folder, you must mark 'main/target/scala-2.11/src_managed/main' as 'Sources Root'.
 Depending on the  version of IntelliJ, you will need right click on main/target, 'Mark Directory As' -> 'Cancel Exclusion', then go to each sub directory and exclude them except for src_managed.

-Make->Compile should now work and all highlighting should be fixed.
-The only time you will need to run "sbt compile" is if changes are made to SimplezGenerator.scala.
+Build->Make Project will now.
+You may still come across some highlighting errors.
+If changes are made to SimplezGenerator.scala, you will need to run "sbt compile" again.

 [![Build Status](https://travis-ci.org/inoio/simplez.svg?branch=master)](https://travis-ci.org/inoio/simplez)
 [![Coverage Status](https://coveralls.io/repos/inoio/simplez/badge.svg)](https://coveralls.io/r/inoio/simplez)